Chapter 1: Shadow over the Sun

 Sam had to keep him talking.
 Something his therapist told him bubbled up in his mind: notice what was happening to him, review it, then respond to it.
 He had to sound reasonable to keep this man here.
 If he really wanted to teach, then someday, he would have to stand in front of a class of students.
 If he couldn’t talk to one strange man, what did that say about him?

 Sam closed his eyes and brought his watch close, letting the ticking set a beat for his thoughts.
 He was taking quick, short breaths, and made himself hold them.
 One, two, three ticks.

 What had happened?
 Sam recited, his eyes closed.
 “I was reading, then it got cold, and all the lights went out, and the sun was dark.”
 His voice got stronger as he spoke.
 “Aunt Martha and I—” His voice wavered upward, breaking.
 She’s gone.
 “We started a fire, but it burned out.
 We were freezing, and then the hole appeared.”
 He opened his eyes.
 “I couldn’t take her with me.
 I didn’t have time—”

 The Kirian held up a hand, palm out.
-He had very long and thin fingers, each with a nail ending in a wicked-looking curved point.
-“I believe you need to come with me.”
+He had long and thin fingers, each with a nail ending in a wicked-looking curved point.
+“I believe you are needing to come with me.”